zarusz/SlimMessageBus/docs/intro.t.md

 });
 ```

-All the arriving polymorphic message types will be matched agaist the declared consumers types that could accept the arrived message type and they will be activated.
+All the arriving polymorphic message types will be matched against the declared consumers types that could accept the arrived message type and they will be activated.

 In this example: